Running at Wellington

 in Mesopotamia, and his family presented this silver horn to the College in his memory.

 The engraving reads: ‘In memory of Ramsay Rainsford-Hannay, Captain 45th Rattray’s Sikhs, killed in action Mesopotamia 1 Feb 1917.
-Master of the Hunt 1902 -1905.
-‘Non sibi soli sed patrice sed suis.’’
+Master of the Hunt 1902 -1905. ‘non sibi soli sed patriae sed suis’ – ‘Not for himself alone, but for his country, for his people’.